rdxiz/nippy/README.md

 Video sharing software like YT

 ## Note
-This project is a work in progress, use it for your own risk.
+This project is a work in progress, use it for your own risk, Most things won't work now because I'm rewriting the frontend and experimenting with some other things.
+You can download the version from the first commit and things will "work"

-I'm changing the site stack for the time being, download the first commit version if you don't want to deal with this

 ## Features
 - "Real time" video processing with FFMPEG with process percentage and queue using Huey